OA and National Budget Processes

 Step 5: Calculate benefit-cost ratio and present budget case.

 Budget submission narrative: "The Ministry of Environment requests $15 million capital expenditure over 2026-2028 and $3 million annually for ongoing management to expand marine protected area coverage from 15% to 30% of territorial waters.
-This expansion will double the supply of coastal protection, carbon sequestration, fish nursery, and tourism services currently valued at $17.75 million annually from existing MPAs.
-Using conservative assumptions and a 4% discount rate, the net present value of benefits over 25 years is $277 million against costs of $61 million, yielding a benefit-cost ratio of 4.5.
+This expansion will approximately double the supply of coastal protection, carbon sequestration, fish nursery, and tourism services currently valued at $17.75 million annually from existing MPAs.
+Applying a marginal productivity discount of 70% (to account for the likelihood that expansion areas have lower average productivity than existing MPAs), the expected additional annual service flow is $12.4 million.
+Using a 4% discount rate over 25 years, the central-estimate NPV of benefits is $194 million against costs of $61 million, yielding a benefit-cost ratio of 3.2 (range: 2.3 to 4.5 depending on marginal productivity assumption).
 This investment aligns with global Target 3 of the Kunming-Montreal Global Biodiversity Framework and will contribute to national commitments under the UN Convention on Biological Diversity.
-Physical accounts show that existing MPAs cover 45,000 hectares in good condition (average condition score 0.72 relative to reference); ecosystem extent accounts will track the addition of 45,000 hectares of protected area under the expansion programme, with condition monitoring to verify that service supply targets are achieved."
+Physical accounts show that existing MPAs cover 45,000 hectares; ecosystem extent accounts will track the addition of 45,000 hectares of protected area under the expansion programme, with condition monitoring to verify that service supply targets are achieved."

 Three decision use cases